-What the creators of the credit card system envisioned as a prelude to a cashless society, where people would just carry conveniently a small card and use it as a medium of exchange instead of cash, has become society’s real nightmare.
+What the credit card system creators envisioned as a prelude to a cashless society, where people would carry a small card conveniently and use it as a medium of exchange instead of cash, has become society’s real nightmare.

-There are only a few credit cardholders who really care to learn how the credit card system works in terms of interest rates and repayment schemes.
+How many of us credit cardholders really know how the credit card system works regarding interest rates and repayment schemes?

-Most of the customers are enticed by promotional offers, easy and fast access to loans and credit, availability of cash advances, and affordable weekly or monthly payments.
+Most customers are enticed by promotional offers, easy and fast access to loans and credit, availability of cash advances, and affordable weekly or monthly payments.

-As there is no harm in getting a slick, shiny and beautifully designed card, many of them got one without hesitation.
+As there is no harm in getting a slick, shiny and beautifully designed card, many got one without hesitation.

 Did anyone ever ask how compound interest computation affects your loaned amount?

-Sad to say this, but there are those whose narrow understanding of the credit card system is that they can buy anything by just handing over the card to the cashier, have it swiped through an input device, sign a receipt and presto!…they got what they want.
+Sad to say this, but there are those whose narrow understanding of the credit card system is that they can buy anything by just handing over the card to the cashier, having it swiped through an input device, signing a receipt and presto!…they got what they want.

 So you choose to live a lifestyle of credit because you see it as convenient and place you at the mainstream of the society that has embraced the notion that paying through credit card is more reputable than paying in cash.

-However, when the credit card bill arrived, your eyes popped open in shock to see the high collectible amount that you have to pay.
+However, when the credit card bill arrived, your eyes popped open in shock to see the high collectible amount that you had to pay.
 Now you are in a critical debt situation.

-You settle to pay the smallest monthly charge but deep inside you know that you are not solving your debt problem.
+You settle to pay the smallest monthly charge, but you know that you are not solving your debt problem deep inside.